-Martinique belongs to France and the primary language is French, but almost the entire population also speaks Antillean Creole, and the currency is the Euro.
+Martinique is a Caribbean island that belongs to France and the primary language is French, but almost the entire population also speaks Antillean Creole, and the currency is the Euro.
 Locals call the island "Madinina".
 The population is approx. 375,000.

 Christopher Columbus charted the island in 1493, and only landed here on June 15, 1502.
 At that time, this island which was called "Jouanacaëra-Matinino" with Jouanacaëra meaning "the island of iguanas".
 Columbus called the island as Martinica, which later became Martinique.

 After being expelled off St. Kitts by the English, on September 15, 1635, the French governor of the island of St. Kitts and 150 French settlers landed on Martinique and claimed the island for the French King.

 It did not take long for the indigenous Caribs to rise against the settlers in 1636, but the French successfully repelled them.
 When the Carib revolted against French in 1658, the French killed and of them and expelled the survivors to Dominica and St. Vincent.

 Martinique has changed hands several times between France and England.

 England traded Martinique back to France after the Napoleonic Wars and the island has remained under French possession since then.

 When Mont Pelée erupted May 8, 1902, it completely destroyed the capitol city of St. Pierre and killed 30,000 people.
 The only survivor in the town of St. Pierre was Auguste Cyparis who was saved by the thick walls of his prison cell.
 After the eruption, the capital was moved to Fort-de-France, where it still remains today.